 Distributions of property in kind as defined earlier in Income Distribution Deduction under Income Tax Return of an Estate—Form 1041.

 Distributions required for the support of the decedent's surviving spouse or other dependent for a limited period, but only out of corpus (principal).

 If an estate distributes property in kind, the amount of the distribution ordinarily is the lesser of the estate's basis in the property or the property's fair market value when distributed.
 However, the amount of the distribution is the property's fair market value if the estate recognizes gain on the distribution.
 See Gain or loss on distributions in kind in the discussion Income To Include, earlier.

 The terms of Michael Scott's will require the distribution of $2,500 of income annually to his wife, Susan.
 If any income remains, it may be accumulated or distributed to his two children, Joe and Alice, in amounts at the discretion of the personal representative.
-The personal representative also may invade the corpus (principal) for the benefit of Scott's wife and children.
+The personal representative also may invade the corpus (principal) for the benefit of Michael's wife and children.